- College of Osteopathic Medicine

 - Dr. Jared Brosch – Indiana University School of Medicine – Neurologist

-We are Looking for Primary Care Practices that . . .
+We are Looking for Primary Care Practice Teams that . . .

 - Are part of a network in their state (ideally 3 or 4 practices within the same medical neighborhood or network)